Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Abstract

 \section{Abstract}

-Recent literature proposes combining short-term experimental and long-term observational data to provide credible alternatives to conventional observational studies for identification of long-term average treatment effects (LTEs).
-I show that experimental data have an \textit{auxiliary role} in this context.
-They bring \textit{no identifying power} without additional modeling assumptions.
-When modeling assumptions are imposed, experimental data serve to \textit{amplify} their identifying power.
-If the assumptions fail, adding experimental data may only yield results that are farther from the truth.
-Motivated by this, I introduce two assumptions on \textit{treatment response} that may be defensible based on economic theory or intuition.
-To utilize them, I develop a novel two-step identification approach that centers on bounding \textit{temporal link functions} -- the relationship between short-term and mean long-term potential outcomes.
-The approach provides sharp bounds on LTEs for a general class of assumptions, and allows for imperfect experimental compliance -- extending existing results.
+Recent literature proposes combining short-term experimental and long-term observational data to provide alternatives to conventional observational studies for the identification of long-term average treatment effects (LTEs).
+This paper re-examines the identification problem and uncovers that assumptions restricting \textit{temporal link functions} -- relationships between short-term and mean long-term potential outcomes -- are central in this context.
+The experimental data serve to \textit{amplify} the identifying power of such assumptions; absent them, the combined data are no more informative than the observational data alone.
+Plausible inference thus hinges on justifiable restrictions in this class.
+Motivated by this, I introduce two \textit{treatment response} assumptions that may be defensible based on economic theory or intuition.
+To utilize them and facilitate future developments, I develop a novel unifying identification framework that computationally produces sharp bounds on the LTE for a general class of temporal link function restrictions and accommodates imperfect experimental compliance -- thereby also extending existing approaches.
+I illustrate the method by estimating the long-term effects of Head Start participation.
+The findings indicate that the effects on educational attainment, employment, and criminal involvement are lasting but smaller in magnitude than those established by sibling comparisons.

 \end{spacing}